 At Morven Park Primary School, we value the important role that Geography plays in the daily lives of our pupils.
 The study of geography involves our pupils exploring the relationship and interactions between people and the environments in which they live and upon which they and all life on Earth depends.
-Many of the pupils who now attend our school will live to see the next century and inhabit a world of 11 billion people.
-The many opportunities and challenges that will arise during their lifetime will be very much about geography at personal, national and global scales.
-What we intend pupils to learn in geography reflects this throughout the curriculum.

 The National Curriculum will provide the structure for our geography curriculum.
 We will follow the aims set out below:

 The national curriculum for geography aims to ensure that all pupils:

 *develop contextual knowledge of the location of globally significant places – both terrestrial and marine – including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes

 * understand the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they bring about spatial variation and change over time